 - The relationship between the child and grandparent

-- The relationship between the parent and grandparent
+- The relationship between the parent or the person with whom the child is living and grandparent

 - How much time has elapsed since the child and grandparent have had contact

-- The impact of visitation on the relationship between the parent and child
+- The impact of visitation on the relationship between the parent or the person with whom the child is living and child

 - The grandparent’s good faith in filing an application

-When a stepparent wants to establish legal rights to his or her spouse’s child, the estranged biological parent’s rights must be terminated.
-We can create a voluntary relinquishment of parental rights for that parent to sign.
-If the estranged biological parent will not sign the agreement, we may be able to file a suit for termination of his or her parental rights.
-Each case is unique, so you should discuss yours with an attorney to learn how the law will apply.
+When a stepparent wants to establish legal rights to his or her spouse’s child, the estranged biological parent’s rights must be terminated and a formal adoption must occur.
+We can create a voluntary relinquishment of parental rights for that parent to sign provided that there is another adult willing to step into the shoes of the estranged parent.
+If the estranged biological parent will not sign the agreement, we may be able to file a suit for adoption.
+Each case is unique, so you should discuss yours with an attorney to learn how the law will apply in your situation.

 In reality, it is only results that count.
 I could not be happier with the outcome of my case.- Hank